Skip to main content

 1. Get onboard, ask or chat, and doctor healthy first.

-2. Bring up one runtime-backed surface with its own loong <surface>-serve loop before you introduce supervision.
+2. Bring up one gateway-supervised surface with its own loong channels serve <surface> loop before you introduce supervision.

 3. Add default_account plus accounts.<id> before you rely on multi-account supervision.

-4. Use multi-channel-serve when you want one attached foreground session.
+4. Use gateway run --session <name> when you want one attached foreground session.

 5. Use gateway run when you want a persisted owner that another process can inspect or stop.